hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 <!--
 TODO: Answer the questions
 - Questions about the change:
-    - How does this work in a on-prem deployment?
+    - How does this work in an on-prem deployment?
 How about on AWS and Kubernetes?
     - How does the change behave in mixed-version deployments?
 During a version upgrade?
 Which migrations are needed?
     - What are the possible interactions with other features or sub-systems inside Hazelcast?
 How does the behavior of other code change implicitly as a result of the changes outlined in the design document?
 (Provide examples if relevant.)
     - Is there other ongoing or recent work that is related?
 (Cross-reference the relevant design documents.)